wbean1/wbean1.info/content/posts/blueprint.md

 ## Results

-My `Garmin FORERUNNER 645 MUSIC` watch says I have a `vo2max of 54`, which puts me just 2 points shy of a guy who has spent $2 million and wasted countless medical professional's time where they could be helping actually people with medical issues.
+My `Garmin FORERUNNER 645 MUSIC` watch says I have a `vo2max of 54`, which puts me [just 4 points shy of a guy](https://twitter.com/bryan_johnson/status/1658835274330144775?lang=en) who has spent $2 million and wasted countless medical professional's time where they could be helping actual people with medical issues.

+{{< figure src="/bateman.png" title="This likely won't turn you into Patrick Bateman, sadly." width="400px" >}}